 Membrane damage starts with a disruption of the T-tubule system, which negatively affects ECC.
 However, the fall in tension at this point is still reversible with caffeine that directly opens sarcoplasmic reticulum Ca2+ channels, thereby bypassing the ECC pathway (Warren et al. 1993).
 Later, sarcoplasmic reticulum membrane is affected as well because it is linked to the T-tubule system by junctophilins.
-Mouse studies indicate that these play a pivotal role in the interaction between the dihydropyridine receptors on the T-tubule membrane and the ryanodine Ca2+ release channels on the sarcoplasmic reticulum (see Figure 1) (Corona et al. 2010).
+Mouse studies indicate that these play a pivotal role in the interaction between the dihydropyridine receptors on the T-tubule membrane and the ryanodine Ca2+ release channels on the sarcoplasmic reticulum (Fig. 1) (Corona et al. 2010).
 Plasma and sarcoplasmic reticulum membrane damage result in uncontrolled Ca2+ entry into the sarcoplasm, triggering a local injury contracture and raising muscle passive tension, in addition to a fall in active tension (Allen et al. 2005).
 Interestingly, the ability of artificially increased intracellular Ca2+ concentration to cause muscle damage was first demonstrated experimentally by Duncan already in 1978 (Duncan 1978).
 In the early 90s, Duan and coworkers then showed that [Ca2+]i actually rises in skeletal muscle of laboratory rats after prolonged downhill walking (Duan et al. 1990).
-Elevated [Ca2+]i subsequently activates the phospholipase-prostaglandin pathway and the calpain proteolytic pathway
+Elevated [Ca2+]i subsequently activates the phospholipase-prostaglandin pathway and the calpain proteolytic pathway (Clarkson and Sayers 1999, Huang and Zhu 2016).
+The activated phospholipase A2 promotes further muscle cell damage